StephenBarnes/FactorioModScripts/README.md

 * You can add lots of neat things to use or do.
 For example, adding new vehicles, new guns/grenades/landmines, new planets.
 * You can aim to make the game significantly more difficult, or easier.
 * You can try to make complex recipe systems that interact with each other in interesting ways, creating puzzles.
+* You can try to aim for chemical/industrial realism.

+### On realism as a goal

-* You can try to aim for realism.
-A full commitment to realism often requires doing things that are at odds with ordinary game design goals - for example, having lots of metals that have almost the same uses, many waste byproducts, many items/fluids that are involved in only one recipe chain, and many items/fluids with complex chemical names that are not memorable for people who aren't industrial chemists.
+A full commitment to realism often requires doing things that are at odds with ordinary game design goals, such as:

+* Having lots of metals that have almost the same uses
+* Many waste byproducts
+* Many items/fluids that are involved in only one recipe chain
+* Many items/fluids with complex chemical names that are not memorable for people who aren't industrial chemists.

+You can consider compromising slightly on realism to avoid some of these issues, such as:

+* Merging multi-step processes into single recipes, to eliminate intermediate items that would only have one source and use in the mod
+* Merging together chemicals with almost the same sources and uses (such as merging sodium and potassium, meaning that "salt" represents both sodium and potassium chloride, and "alkali" ash is either soda ash or potash, and "niter" is both sodium and potassium nitrate)
+* Using more well-known common names for chemicals (like "lye" instead of sodium hydroxide)
+* Naming substances based on their role in the mod instead of their chemistry, for example renaming trichlorosilane to "silicon gas" and silicon tetrachloride to "silicon waste gas"

 ## Looking at other overhaul mods